 ABOUT FRIENDS ON THE SHELF

 You may also, of course, buy any issue individually.
-We have copies of all our first three issues for sale, so if your collection is missing a copy, please go to the Bookshop page here or email us directly if you prefer, at email@example.com
+We have copies of all our issues for sale, so if your collection is missing a copy, please go to the Bookshop page here or email us directly if you prefer, at email@example.com

 If you have any queries at all about which issues you have bought, please contact us on firstname.lastname@example.org and we’ll be delighted to help.